[amazon_auto_links id="280537"]

 When plastic bags and other plastic products end up in the oceans and water bodies, they become a hazard to marine life and wildlife.

-For example, in discarded plastic bags you can take sea turtles and jellyfish, these thrown plastic bags and plastic products can be in contact with and consumed by fish which can be leading to some serious health risks for these magnificent creatures of our Earth.
-They think it’s their food but it’s not and as a result, you know what happens.
+For example, sea turtles and jellyfish, these discarded plastic bags and products can come in contact with and be consumed by fish, which can lead to serious health risks for these magnificent creatures of our Earth.
+They think it’s their food, but it’s not, which leads to negative consequences.

-Not just turtles and jellyfish, a study says that more than 1 Lakh marine animals get killed because of this waste plastic in the north pacific ocean.
+A study says that many marine animals, including turtles and jellyfish, are killed because of this plastic waste in the Ocean.
 Isn’t that concerning?
 If this is not stopping us from using plastic bags and products, what will?

 1.4.
 Plastic Pollution and its Wide Range

-If you are thinking that plastic bags are just limited to our rivers and oceans, you are wrong.
-It might be surprising but plastic also affects our soil and landscapes.
-Now, the harm is not just to marine animals, it coming back the same way where it all started, to us.
+You are wrong if you think plastic bags are limited to our rivers and oceans.
+It might be surprising, but plastic also affects our soil and landscapes.
+Now, the harm is not just to marine animals; it is coming back the same way where it all started: to us.

-When we throw a plastic bag or products and leave them to degrade, see what happens then.
-They break down into the form of microplastics that can stay in our environment for decades.
+What happens to the plastic bags and products we dispose of to degrade?
+They break down into microplastics that can stay in our environment for decades.
 These microplastics somehow get into our food chain by finding a way that is not good for our health.

-This is a potential risk to our health when we consume it through seafood or any other resources.
-Will now anyone say “It’s just a small plastic bag”?
+This is a potential risk to our health when we consume it through seafood or other resources.
+Will anyone now say, “It’s just a small plastic bag”?
 I think not.

 1.5.
 Impact on the Developing Countries

-If you are living in a developing country, the harm and danger of plastic bags can affect you more.
-Yes, you heard it right.
-The use of plastic bags and shopping bags is seen more in developing countries, it would not be wrong if we say that they have more important things to work on.
+If you live in a developing country, the harm and danger of plastic bags can affect you more.
+Plastic and shopping bags are seen more in developing countries; it would not be wrong if we say that they have more important things to work on.

-On our landfills isn’t plastic bags also a big concern for humans?
+In our landfills, isn’t plastic bags also a big concern for humans?
 Why do plastic bags have more impact on developing countries?
-Because the amount of plastic manufactured and used in developing countries is more and very few plastic bags get recycled in the end.
-And we said most of the plastic bags and products end up in landfills, drainage systems, or in the oceans.
+Because the amount of plastic manufactured and used in developing countries is higher, very few plastic bags are recycled.
+As a result, most plastic bags and products end up in landfills, drainage systems, or oceans.

-Overall, using plastic might be combined for the short but is sure not for the long term.
-We have talked about all the major risks and dangers caused by plastic bags now, let’s talk about what we can do about it.
+Although plastic may be a convenient option for the short term, it is not a sustainable choice for the long term.
+We have discussed all the major risks and dangers caused by plastic bags; now, let’s talk about what we can do to tackle the problem.

 2. Easy Ways to Recycle Plastic Shopping Bags

-We just through a plastic bag after a single use right?
-Instead of doing that we can reuse them for various purposes and make them recyclable.
+We just throw a plastic bag after a single use, right?
+Instead of doing that, we can reuse them for various purposes and make them recyclable.
 For example, trash can liners, storing items, or even carrying groceries again in them.

 2.2.
 Proper Disposal

 If you have a huge amount of plastic bags that you don’t need anymore, you have to make sure that you dispose of them properly.
-Many grocery stores and recycling companies have collection points for recycling plastic bags, you can find one near give it to them and it will be recycled properly.
+Many grocery stores and recycling companies have collection points for recycling plastic bags.
+You can find one near you, give it to them, and it will be recycled properly.

 2.3.
 Choose Alternatives